The New Regime:

 The details of the new ISPs and the terms and conditions of their licences can be viewed here.

-The commencement of operations by all four licensees has been severely affected by the travel and supply restrictions arising from the Covid 19 pandemic.
+The commencement of operations by the new licensees has been severely affected by the travel and supply restrictions arising from the Covid 19 pandemic.

 Questions around the authorization of a second mobile telephony operator are addressed below.